-CodeQL [13] is an object-oriented query language, it was previously known as .QL. .
-CodeQL is used to analyze code semantically to discover vulnerabilities [37].
-CodeQL has taking inspiration from several areas of computer science to create their query language [37], such a inspiration from SQL, Datalog, Eindhoven QUantifier Notation, and Classes are Predicates.
+CodeQL [11] is an object-oriented query language, it was previously known as .QL. .
+CodeQL is used to analyze code semantically to discover vulnerabilities [34].
+CodeQL has taking inspiration from several areas of computer science to create their query language [34], such a inspiration from SQL, Datalog, Eindhoven QUantifier Notation, and Classes are Predicates.

-An example of how queries are written in CodeQL can be defined below [13].
-This query will find all methods that declare a method equals and not a method hashCode.
-This query is performed using an erroneous class c, and we define what properties that class should have.
+An example of how queries are written in CodeQL can be defined below.
+This query will find all methods that declare a method getNumber and a method setNumber.

 '''

 from Class c

-where c.declaresMethod("equals") and
+where c.declaresMethod("getNumber") and

-not(c.declaresMethod("hashCode")) and
+(c.declaresMethod("setNumber")) and

 c.fromSource()

 select c.getPackage(), c

 '''